-Green Wonder is an easy recipe to kick-start your juice fast, and it perfectly balances its various fruits and vegetables to give you a delectable drink.
+Green Wonder is an easy recipe to kick start your juice fast, and it perfectly balances its various fruits and vegetables that result in a delectable drink.
 Kale, cucumber, and celery bring various vitamins and minerals to the table, while the use of apples adds a sweetening effect to the taste.

 Green apples are also highly nutritious, and they are a great source of vitamin C and polyphenols.